 Like the insulation system, your RV's venting and heating system need to be exceptional if you want to survive the colder weather.
 There are plenty of models that offer good heating systems, but that’s not enough.
 You need one that offers the best venting and heating so you can live comfortably without having to put on layer after layer of clothing just to stay warm.

-Each type of RV comes with its own set of features, specifications, and perks, but not all of them might be suitable for the cold.
+Each type of RV comes with its own set of features, specifications, and perks, but not all of them are suitable for the extreme cold.
 Let’s compare a few variants to better understand the main idea behind these.

 Travel Trailer vs 5th Wheel for Cold Weather

 Travel trailers for cold weather differ from 5th wheel trailers in the following ways:

 Fifth wheels vary greatly in size as compared to travel trailers.
 Travel trailers range in length from 12-35 feet, although you can get larger trailers.
 With 5th wheels' lengths ranging from 25-45 feet, you’ll be committing yourself to a huge rig.
 So, you’ll also be able to enjoy a fireplace in the cold weather.